sizovs/sizovs.github.io/_posts/2020-04-17-surviving-covid.md

 When people register, it makes me tick.
 For me, every registration is like hearing, "we like what you do; keep going."

 It's April now - time when people register in large batches - but they don't.
-The registration rate is as low as never before.
+The registration rate is as low as never.

 To stay on track, I am telling myself stories.
 I understand that travel is limited, and people are waiting for the crisis to resolve.
 I know that the recession is temporary.
 I am sure that the conference is as good as before.